-Belize Permit Club – The name says it all.
-Run by permit guru, Wil Flack, the lodge is ideally located in central Belize just south of Hopkins.
+1. Belize Permit Club – The name says it all.
+Run by permit guru Wil Flack, the lodge is ideally located in central Belize, just south of Hopkins.
 The fishing operation chases one fish, and one fish only: permit.
 This isn’t a hoity-toity lodge with bath oils and scented soaps.
 Although they’re basic accommodations, it’s a comfortable and quaint lodge that’s perfect for getting on the flats and pursuing the holy grail of saltwater species.
 If you’re looking to land a permit, BPC has access to the finest permit flats in arguably the entire world.
 It’s guaranteed once you start stalking tailing fish in skinny water (and hopefully), land a permit – you’ll be figuring out how to get back to Belize Permit Club as quickly as possible.

-Espiritu Santo Bay – Finished just April of this year, ESB is truly in the Mexico wilderness.
+3. Espiritu Santo Bay – Finished just April of this year, ESB is truly in the Mexico wilderness.
 South of the busier Ascension Bay, the lodge sits in the heart of the Sian Ka’an biosphere.
 Not only is it more remote than most lodges, but with strict regulations imposed by the biosphere, angling numbers are strictly regulated.
 All this makes the fishery second to none.
 If you’re chasing permit, then this is the place to be.
 Channels, lagoons, and flats make up the healthy fishery; there’s never a lack of new places to explore.

-Cayo Largo – Named the “Permit Capital of Cuba” the fisheries of Cayo Largo have been mostly untouched for hundreds of years.
-The picture-perfect setting complete with white sand beaches is something out of dream.
+6. Cayo Largo – Named the “Permit Capital of Cuba” the fisheries of Cayo Largo have been mostly untouched for hundreds of years.
+The picture-perfect setting complete with white sand beaches is something out of a dream.
 The flats of the fishery hold large numbers of fish including tarpon and bonefish.
 Stalk tailing fish from the bow of the skiff and enjoy mint juleps in the evenings overlooking the crystalline Caribbean waters.